 When you bring your queen out too early, she can get bounced around the board leading to a loss of time and eventually material.
-The variation in question is a text-book example of how neglecting your development in favour of attacking with your queen can quickly go wrong.
+The variation in question is a textbook example of how neglecting your development in favour of attacking with your queen can quickly go wrong.

-In Defence of the Realm.
+Beginner's Corner No. 2: In Defence of the Realm.
 The 3...g6!
 Defence against Scholar's Mate (Cont.d)